+Overall, while the analysis of the survey results is inconclusive, the Evaluation Team did not see sufficient evidence that the current 15-year EUL used in the PSD should be updated at this time.
+Given the relatively small population of installed equipment and low response rate, the Evaluation Team recommends maintaining the list of respondents to this study with known functional systems for follow-up in future measure life studies.

+Repairs

+For additional context, the Evaluation Team asked respondents about the condition of the commercial HVAC equipment.
+The large majority of respondents (81%) indicated that the equipment works well with no need of repair.
+Another 14% stated that the equipment works but needs a minor repair and one respondent (2%) reported that the equipment works but needs a major repair.
+Only one respondent answered that the equipment had been repaired since it was installed – three years after installation.

 Comparison of EUL Values

 The following tables provide a comparison between the EUL values estimated in this study, the current Connecticut PSD values, and the values from comparable jurisdictions.
 In many cases jurisdictions use the same source (e.g., the 2007 GDS measure life study) and rely on studies more than a decade old.
 Additionally, nearly all sources are literature reviews and do not contain primary data collection.
 Finally, some sources apply the same EUL values to several equipment types that may have different lifetimes (e.g., the 2007 GDS study provides a single EUL value for all residential heating and cooling equipment).